GuangchuangYu/nCov2019/README.md

-# nCov2019: An R package with real-time data, historical data and Shiny app
+# nCov2019: An R package with real-time data, historicall data and Shiny app

 ## :house: Data Sources